telecom2k3/caldavzap-baikal4.6-1/README.md

 Support:

 Support for this plugin is limited to compatibility with Roundcube only.
 There are a lot of different CalDAV servers out there, all with different operating capabilities and configurations.
+Presently, I am Baikal-centric.

-If you use Nextcloud, Owncloud, Purecloud, or WhatEver cloud, etc. please contact them for assistance.
+If you use Nextcloud, Owncloud, Purecloud, or WhatEver cloud, or some other CalDAV backend, please contact them for assistance.
+If you send me working configuration details for other servers, I will happily consolidate and post that information.

+Please check the Wiki pages for this project for additional information.